su8/pinky-bar/README.md

 --without-alsa --without-x11 --without-mpd --with-colours --with-net --with-pci --without-dvd --without-sensors --without-ncurses --without-weather --without-drivetemp --without-smartemp
 ```

-Affects \*BSD, I can add daemon and/or simple kernel module for parsing the drive temperature, are you interested in obtaining such information ?

 Affects only FreeBSD users with laptops, **--without-apm** will compile the program with acpi support to obtain the current battery life.

 **--without-mpd** will compile the program with cmus support, the options syntax stays as is.